COVID-19 Response Strategy:

 The Australian Capital Territory is open to every state and territory.

-- Masks will be compulsory on public transport and in all public indoor venues, such as retail, theatres, hospitals, aged care facilities and for front-of-house hospitality staff
+- masks are strongly encouraged in all public indoor venues, such as retail, theatres, hospitals, aged care facilities and for front-of-house hospitality staff.

 A CMTO Representative will be in touch with course coordinators to discuss any impacts to pre-booked courses.
 Alternatively, please call 02 9318 9626 to get in touch with the National Training Manager or Pathways Manager.